Ann Cook (soccer)

-Rosalie Ann Cook (born October 25, 1974) is an American soccer coach and former player.
+Rosalie Ann Cook (born October 25, 1974) is an American soccer coach and former player who is the associate head coach of the Penn State Nittany Lions women's soccer team.
 A versatile defender or midfielder, she played for the San Jose CyberRays and Washington Freedom of Women's United Soccer Association (WUSA) and won a single cap for the senior United States women's national soccer team.

 Playing career

 College

 Cook attended the College of William & Mary and played college soccer.
 She graduated in 1997 with degrees in kinesiology and religion.
 With the Tribe, Cook was named all-Colonial Athletic Association in all four of her seasons and was selected as an all-American in 1993, 1995 and 1997.
 She was a finalist for the Hermann Trophy in 1995 and 1997.
 She redshirted in 1996 due to injury.

 Club

 Following her collegiate career, Cook played in the pro–am W-League for the Chicago Cobras.
 The Cobras won the W-League national championship in 2000, with Cook as Most Valuable Player (MVP).
 They had been national runners-up in 1999.

 Women's United Soccer Association (WUSA), the first official professional women's soccer league in the United States, began in 2001.
 Cook was a fourth-round draft pick (25th overall in the global draft) by the Bay Area CyberRays.
 In 2001 versatile Cook started five of her 14 regular season appearances.
 In the championship game she substituted in for the injured playmaker Sissi as the CyberRays beat Atlanta Beat on a penalty shootout.

 In December 2001 the CyberRays traded her to Washington Freedom for Michelle French.
 She started ten of 18 regular season appearances and posted one assist as the Freedom finished third.
 She featured in her second consecutive championship game but the Freedom lost 3–2 to Carolina Courage.

 Ahead of the 2003 season, Cook attended the CyberRays' training camp as a free agent after she was waived by Washington Freedom.
 The team, now known as the San Jose CyberRays, gave Cook a contract after assessing her in training.
 She played 11 times, with three starts, posting one assist.
 In mid-season Cook had been waived again, to accommodate Amanda Cromwell's elevation to the active roster, only to be re-signed by the CyberRays as a reserve player.
 After the 2003 season, the CyberRays' Tisha Venturini, Kelly Lindsey and Cook all announced their retirement from soccer.